David-Else/developer-workstation-setup-script/README.md

 **A**: Sudo privileges are needed for the installation, and they time out before the script can finish.
 This makes unattended installation impossible without running the install part of the script as root.

 The setup part is much easier to do as a user, so running it as the user avoids constant `su - "$SUDO_USER" -c` statements in the code.
-If a part of the setup needs `sudo` it will ask for it for just that part.
+If a part of the setup needs `sudo` it will ask for your password.

 **Q**: Does this script disable the caps lock key?
 I've noticed that it works during login but after that it stops working altogether.

-**A**: It makes the caps lock into a delete for touch typing purposes, to change it modify this line in the setup script before running:
+**A**: It makes the caps lock into a delete for touch typing purposes, to change it modify this line in the setup script:

 ```shell
  capslock_delete="false"